-SIGN recruits a minimum of two patient representatives to guideline development groups by inviting nominations from the relevant 'umbrella', national and/or local patient focused organisations in Scotland.
-Where organisations are unable to nominate, patient representatives are sought via other means, for example from consultation with health board public involvement staff.
+SIGN recruits a minimum of two patient representatives to guideline development groups by inviting nominations from the relevant 'umbrella', national and/or local patient-focused organisations in Scotland.
+Where organisations are unable to nominate, patient representatives are sought through other means, for example from consultation with Scottish Health Council staff.
 Where patients have been consulted directly (eg if a focus group has been held) this may also provide a source of possible future patient and carer representatives.